4 Ways To Stop Feeling Discouraged And Depressed

 The reality is, there’s always something you can do to make things better.
 Quit saying, “Why is this happening to me?”
 Instead, ask yourself, “What can I do to change this situation?”

 There’s no guarantee that things will turn out according to your expectations.
+Be prepared to accept any outcome.

 It’s because he doesn’t understand what it means to be passionate about his craft.
 When painters, singers, or performers are creating, they never worry about the crowd.